monicadanesa/robotframework-mykonos/README.md

 Run The Test
 -----
-Run the test case by execute 'robot sample.robot' on your terminal.
+Run the test case by execute `robot sample.robot` on your terminal.

 Contributors
 -------------